 How to wet age your grassfed steak

 - Your steak arrives in a vacuum-sealed bag.
-To age, store as-is in your refrigerator, in the bag.
+To age, store as-is in your refrigerator, in the bag (the original vacuum packaging).

-- We recommend aging your steak for 21 days as a baseline to get a good amount of tenderness.
+- We recommend aging your steak for up to 21 days to get a good amount of tenderness.

 - The longer the steak ages, the more the muscle fibers break down and tenderize it naturally.

 - Once your steak is aged to your liking, it's ready to cook!

 Note: if aging isn't your thing, that's ok!
 We would still recommend using an alternative method to start to break down the muscle fibers before cooking.
 There are other alternative options to tenderize your grassfed beef, such as physically tenderizing the meat with a jaccard tool or using a dry or wet brine.

 How to cook your grassfed steak in a cast iron or on the grill

 - Take your steak out of the package and pat dry.

 - If you have aged your steak for a long time, you can rinse off the steak first to remove some of the oxidized blood odor if desired.